mxvanzant/brivity/mb/README.md

 This came from unixsheikh.com Cool blog -- check it out! :)

 ## public/ajax.js
-This is something I had previously written -- though I might need to use it (maybe for the devise users/sign_out which required a delete), but ended up not needing it.
+This is something I had previously written -- thought I might need to use it (maybe for the devise users/sign_out which required a delete), but ended up not needing it.

 ## Postgresql
 I used postgres -- see database.yml and configure to your liking for your own pg instance..